LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models: Conclusion

 \section{Conclusion}

 In this work, we presented LibMoE, a unified and extensible framework that enables reproducible research on Mixture-of-Experts models across language and vision–language domains.
 By integrating seven recent algorithms within standardized pipelines and offering analytical tools for routing, specialization, and load balancing, LibMoE lowers the barrier for experimentation under resource constraints while providing fair and systematic comparisons.
-Our large-scale empirical study reveals that no single method universally dominates, with performance and stability shaped by task type, initialization, and expert design, underscoring the need for flexible and transparent evaluation.
+Particularly, all experiments in this study were conducted on a cluster of 4×H100 GPUs, with the longest experiment taking just under 54 hours for VLMs (of which only 35 hours were spent on MoE training) and 43 hours for language model pretraining.
+Our comprehensive empirical study reveals that no single method universally dominates, with performance and stability shaped by task type, initialization, and expert design, underscoring the need for flexible and transparent evaluation.
 We hope that by bridging the gap between algorithmic innovation and practical deployment, LibMoE will not only accelerate MoE research but also provide the community with a principled foundation for building the next generation of scalable, efficient, and interpretable large models.